-- Applicants must have a bachelor's degree from an accredited institution with at least a 3.0 grade-point average on a 4.0 scale.
+- Applicants must have a bachelor's degree from a regionally accredited institution with at least a 3.0 grade-point average on a 4.0 scale.
 Candidates with a GPA of 2.5-2.9 may be considered for provisional admission.
-Applicants for the TESOL programs are not required to hold a bachelor's degree in English, linguistics, or education. - 2.
-Nonnative speakers of English must score 600 or above on the Test of English as a Foreign Language (TOEFL).
-Applicants who score between 550 and 600 may be granted provisional admission, but will be required to complete TESL 500 English for Internationals (3 units) during their first semester of graduate work.
+Although applicants for the TESOL programs are not required to have majored in English, linguistics, or education, a strong background in at least one of these areas is recommended. - 2.
+Nonnative speakers of English must score 600 or above on the Test of English as a Foreign Language (TOEFL), or at least 250 on the computer-based TOEFL, and must pass a test of written English.
+Applicants who score between 550 and 600 (213-249 on the computer-based TOEFL) may be granted provisional admission, but will be required to complete TESL 500 English for Internationals (3 units) during their first semester of graduate work.